AlbertSuarez/object-cut/README.md

 ## Development

+### Integrations

+This API integrates with several external APIs which are listed below.

+#### Google Cloud Storage

+For being able to upload the image response to a public bucket for let the users download the output, we are using GCS for doing it once the users specify that in the `output_format=url` (default value) in the API request.

+The integration is pretty simple.
+Every request is being authenticated using the service account JSON file under the `keys` folder where every output image is being upload to the `object-cut-images` bucket under a Life Cycle policy of *3 days* (this has been configured on the Google Cloud Console UI).
+Once the file has been uploaded (and make it public) the library itself it returns you the public URL that you can return to the user.

 ### How to add a new test

 Create a new python file on the `multiplexer` module called `test_*.py` in `test.api.*` with the following structure: